Rajesh-DataAnalyst/Nutrition-Database-Insights-and-Optimization-SQL-/README.md

 Files

-Rajesh.sql_Capstone_2.sql: Contains all the SQL queries for the project.
+- Rajesh.capstone.sql: Contains all the SQL queries for the project.
-Automobile_dataset_COGNICO.csv: Sample data for this project.
+- Automobile_dataset_COGNICO.csv: Sample data for this project.
-README.md: Project documentation.
+- README.md: Project documentation.

  Sample Query:
 ```sql